Module Os.Name

 val pp : t Fmt.t

 pp formats families for inspection.
-The concrete identifier is not printed.
+The concrete identifier is not printed use pp_id for that.

 val pp_id : t Fmt.t